qBraid/NYUAD-2022/MedQure/README.md

 # MedQure

 With the recent surging concern over privacy, the use of secure algorithms that assure the safety of user data has become more crucial than ever.
-The _SeQure_ team proposes a tumour classification system that completely secures the data of clients through the use of Blind Quantum Computing.
+The _MedQure_ team proposes a tumour classification system that completely secures the data of clients through the use of Blind Quantum Computing.
 Since healthcare data is one of the most private and sensitives data a user worries about, we were motivated